tsipkens/mat-tfer-pma/README.md

 The functions share common inputs:

-1. m_star - the setpoint mass,
+1. *m_star* - the setpoint mass,

-2. m - the masses at which the transfer function will be evaluated,
+2. *m* - the masses at which the transfer function will be evaluated,

-3. d - the mobility diameter (either as a scalar or as a vector with the same length as the masses at which the transfer function is to be evaluated),
+3. *d* - the mobility diameter (either as a scalar or as a vector with the same length as the masses at which the transfer function is to be evaluated),

-4. z - the integer charge state (either as a scalar or as a vector with the same length as the masses at which the transfer function is to be evaluated),
+4. *z* - the integer charge state (either as a scalar or as a vector with the same length as the masses at which the transfer function is to be evaluated),

-5. prop - a struct that contains the properties of the particle mass analyzer (a sample script to generate this quantity is include as `prop_CPMA.m`), and
+5. *prop* - a struct that contains the properties of the particle mass analyzer (a sample script to generate this quantity is include as `prop_CPMA.m`), and

-6. varargin (optional) - name-value pairs to specify either the equivalent resolution, inner electrode angular speed, or voltage.
+6. *varargin* (optional) - name-value pairs to specify either the equivalent resolution, inner electrode angular speed, or voltage.

-Note that in these functions, there is a reference to the script `get_setpoint.m`.
-This script parses the d and z inputs to each of the `tfer_*/m` functions and then evaluates the setpoint and related properties, including C0, alpha, and beta.
+Note that in these functions, there is a reference to the script (`get_setpoint.m`).
+This script parses the inputs *d* and *z* and then evaluates the setpoint and related properties, including C0, alpha, and beta.

 #### Demonstration script (`main.m`)